Special educational needs teacher?

 QTS status is generally achieved by completing one of the following qualifications:

-In Scotland, the TQ is usually achieved by completion of the Professional Graduate Diploma in Education (PGDE).
+In Scotland, the TQ is usually achieved by completing the Professional Graduate Diploma in Education (PGDE).

 There is a special educational needs element to all initial teacher training (ITT) courses.
 Qualified teachers can also undertake additional training to teach pupils with special educational needs.

-Entry is not possible with an HND only.
-In England and Wales, candidates who have successfully completed two years of higher education - someone with an HND would qualify - may opt to take a shortened two-year degree with QTS.
+Entry is not possible with a HND only.
+In England and Wales, candidates who have successfully completed two years of higher education - someone with a HND would qualify - may opt to take a shortened two-year degree with QTS.
 You can apply for this route via Universities and Colleges Admissions Service (UCAS) .

 Specific qualifications are required to teach pupils with hearing, visual or multi-sensory impairments.
 To find out which universities offer qualifications in these specialised areas, as well as further details on entry requirements and routes to becoming a qualified teacher, see teacher training.